How the EMBSGB200 Amplifier is Shaping Innovations in Technology and Industry

 From the source document, a depiction of the experiment setup

-Testing results from the new device as compared to the historical one showed both produced essentially the same measurement curves.
-The main difference was that with updated technology, the new system had improved precision, resolution, and sensitivity compared to the archival mechanomyography system.
+Testing from the new device produced similar measurement curves as the historical device.
+However, the updated technology had improved precision, resolution, and sensitivity compared to the archival mechanomyography system.
 These findings position MMG as a promising option for anesthesiology, where real-time muscle monitoring is vital for assessing neuromuscular blockade.
 Moreover, MMG could become a staple in prosthetic development, allowing devices to adapt more naturally to a user’s muscle signals.

 You can read more about this research by clicking here: Comparison of a Modern Digital Mechanomyograph to a Mechanomyograph Utilizing an Archival Grass Force Transducer, Kelly E. Michaelsen, M.D., Ph.D.; Srdjan Jelacic, M.D., F.A.S.E.; Sharon T. Nguyen, B.S.; Kishanee J. Haththotuwegama, B.S.; Kei Togashi, M.D., M.P.H.; Andrew Bowdle, M.D., Ph.D., F.A.S.E.